Publio Fiori

-In 1995 he was one of the founders of National Alliance (AN), collecting most of the members of the former post-fascist Italian Social Movement.
+In 1995, he was one of the founders of the National Alliance (AN), collecting most of the members of the former post-fascist Italian Social Movement.
 He was Minister of Transportations in the first Silvio Berlusconi cabinet.
-Fiori abandoned AN in 2005, dissenting with some lay-oriented moves of secretary Gianfranco Fini, and moved to Christian Democracy for the Autonomies, of which he was named president.
-In July 2006, he was expelled by this movement with accuses of having organized an illegal national congress.
+Fiori abandoned AN in 2005, dissenting with some lay-oriented moves of secretary Gianfranco Fini, and moved to Christian Democracy for Autonomies, of which he was named president.
+In July 2006, he was expelled by this movement with accusations of having organized an illegal national congress.

-On 1 October 2006 Fiori founded with Clelio Darida the Christian Democratic Refoundation party, of which he was appointed national secretary.
+On 1 October 2006, Fiori founded with Clelio Darida the Christian Democratic Refoundation party, of which he was appointed national secretary.
 On 23 March 2010, Fiori formed an alliance with Francesco Rutelli's Alliance for Italy.

+Fiori died in Rome on 16 July 2024, at the age of 86.